PolymathNetwork/polymesh_docs/Polymesh/docs/corporate_actions.md

 When creating the CA, the associated asset's ticker, free-form text, and the CA kind, e.g., a notice or a benefit need to be provided.

+A declaration date should also be provided when initiating a corporate action.
+This is the date that the corporate action was declared, and should be earlier than both the record date, and the time when the corporate action is initiated on-chain.

 Additionally, a record date, withholding taxes, and the targets of the CA can be specified.
 For more on those, read on.